smart-mobility-research-center/darknet/README.md

+if you can use yolo-v3, you also could use yolo-v4.

+I put the weight file which is practiced by 1950 truck datas in weightfile.

 # Yolo-v4 and Yolo-v3/v2 for Windows and Linux
 ### (neural network for object detection) - Tensor Cores can be used on [Linux](https://github.com/AlexeyAB/darknet#how-to-compile-on-linux) and [Windows](https://github.com/AlexeyAB/darknet#how-to-compile-on-windows-using-cmake-gui)